 I joined Seymour Art Society after moving to Kilmore.
 We are fortunate to have the Information Centre as neighbours sharing the historic old courthouse with us, and the volunteers there do a great job handling our sales.
 The Courthouse is open to the public 7 days a week.
 I am also a member of the Woodend Art Group and The Kilmore Art Society.

 I have received awards judged by such noted artists as Carl Anderson, David K Taylor, Richard Chamerski and Kevin Boucher.
-I recently received an Honourable Mention for a silk painting at the Art Beyond the Divide Art Show, judged by the assistant curator of the Benalla Art Gallery.
+I recently received an Honourable Mention for a silk painting at the Art Beyond the Divide Art Show, judged by the assistant curator of the Benalla Art Gallery and another Honourable Mention for a silk painting at Kilmore’s Art Expo.
+I received 1st price for oil at Broadford’s Art Show Feb 2015 and 1st prize for an oil painting Oct 2015 at Seymour Show, together with 2nd place for a watercolour of King Parrot Creek.
 Many of my paintings have been purchased by interstate and overseas buyers.
 I have been commissioned to paint Australian landscapes in watercolour for hanging in Malaysia.

 In recent years I have had solo exhibitions at the MAD Gallery in Lancefield, Gillmay Arts in Romsey and the Heathcote Winery Gallery.